 The LabSprint functioned as a kickstarter for the municipality of Amsterdam’s lab-based approach: an expansion of the tools available to the municipality for tackling future problems.
 There was a great deal of enthusiasm at the senior management level; at the time of writing, a plan for a large-scale city lab for Amsterdam was in preparation!

-Government, Social innovation
+Social innovation, Urban innovation

-Social innovation, Urban regeneration
+Social innovation, Urban innovation

 Kennisland believes that we must look beyond this trend for new solutions.
 New solutions do not automatically create new or better public value, nor do they share this value in an equal manner.
 It is often the case that such solutions fail to meet the needs of end users and that a great many people are not reached by them.
 In short, new solutions do not automatically bridge the gap between failing systems and the daily lives and experiences of those who badly need these services.